Agoric/documentation/main/getting-started/beta.md

 ![Agoric Banner](./assets/agoric-banner-2.png)

-Welcome to the Agoric Beta!
+Welcome to Phase 1 of the Agoric Beta!

 This documentation site goes into detail about the Agoric system.
-For Beta, we recommend everyone start by interacting with the deployed as a user.
+For Beta, we recommend everyone start by interacting with the deployed application as a user.
 To start, make sure you've gotten your wallet set up.

 ## Set Up A Wallet (Agoric Solo Machine) ##